 THE ROLE OF BUSINESS SCHOOLS

 Business school educators must make sure their graduates understand how economic conditions differ across the world—a notion strongly emphasized at the Darla Moore School of Business.
 For instance, we offer a class on comparative politics and sociology that helps students see that every country’s business environment is shaped by its own societal institutions, governance structure, and technology level.
 A class on ethnography helps students understand that different business models are required to operate in different parts of the world.
-(For more details on these, see “Commerce & Culture” on in BizEd’s July/August 2015 issue.)
+(For more details on these, read “Commerce & Culture” in BizEd’s July/August 2015 issue.)

 In emerging economies, educators must teach students to mobilize capital and labor to help their nations catch up.
 If they’re following the economic models of Singapore, South Korea, Taiwan—or, most recently, China—they will show students that their countries must first develop export-led production capacity before turning toward more domestic-led economic growth.

 By contrast, in the developed world, educators must equip students with capabilities to innovate at rates faster than others can replicate.
 But in the countries facing innovation-led growth, educators also must deal with the consequences of wealth and abundance.
 In the U.S., for example, students may have to learn that deferred gratification, resilience, and failure are all parts of innovation.
 In the cornucopia of their pre-university years, these students may not have developed the discipline and work ethic to master the functional skills needed to perform the complex work their fields require.
 Business schools in the developed world, especially the U.S., may have to ask more of their students.